More accurate gravitational wave backgrounds from cosmic strings: Results

 It is instructive to investigate how this change comes about.
 There are two principal effects contributing to the difference in the GWBs predicted by the two methods: \begin{enumerate} \item the power emitted in gravitational waves, $\Gamma$, is a constant $\Gref=50$ in the prior method, but in the new method $\Gamma$ is a decreasing function of the loop's age and $\Gamma >\Gref$ for most of the loop's life, and \item the typical lifetime of a loop in the new method is less than the typical lifetime of a loop in the prior method. \end{enumerate} These two effects are of course not unrelated---the high $\Gamma$ at early ages means that the loops lose length more rapidly, on average, than the prior model with fixed $\Gamma=\Gref$ assumed, even though at later ages the loops have $\Gamma<\Gref$.

 A noteworthy effect of the first point above, as elaborated upon in Sec.~\ref{sec:gwb}, is to change the way the power spectrum depends on cosmic time.
-Older loops look more like the fixed-$\Gamma$ loops, but newer loops have much more power at small scales and thus higher frequencies.
-As a result, the `bump' in the GWB, which is due primarily to loops created in the radiation era but emitting in the matter era, has its peak location shifted to slightly higher frequencies compared to the peak location in the Lorentzian convolution model.
+Older loops look more like the fixed-$\Gamma_*$ loops, but newer loops have much more power at small scales and thus higher frequencies.\footnote{Because $\Gamma\approx\Gamma_*$ at later ages, the Lorentzian convolution captures well the gravitational-wave emission of older loops.
+Thus the GWB it produces are like the GWB one would expect if only older loops contributed to the GWB.} As a result, the `bump' in the GWB, which is due primarily to loops created in the radiation era but emitting in the matter era, has its peak location shifted to slightly higher frequencies compared to the peak location in the Lorentzian convolution model.
 This shift, combined with the overall reduction in amplitude due to the shorter loop lifetimes, leads to there being a greater difference between the prior and new methods on the low-frequency side of the GWB's bump compared to the high-frequency side of the bump.

 Loops created and emitting in the radiation era span a full range of ages; there are (effectively) always loops which have just been created and loops which are just about to disappear.
 This is where the second point above becomes most relevant.
 The radiation-in-radiation contribution to the GWB is a high-frequency plateau, with steps induced by degree-of-freedom changes in cosmic history; because loops live for less time on average than previously assumed, this plateau is decreased in amplitude.